ZenithVal/OSCLeash/README.md

 ## Known issue & Xbox input Workaround.

-As with RavenBuilds's take on the OSCLeash, using OSC as an input for movement causes you arms to be locked into desktop pose, please slap some support onto this canny! https://feedback.vrchat.com/feature-requests/p/osc-locks-arms
+As with RavenBuilds's take on the OSCLeash, using OSC as an input for movement causes your arms to be locked into desktop pose, please slap some support onto this canny! https://feedback.vrchat.com/feature-requests/p/osc-locks-arms